Martchus/tageditor/README.md

     - The `utility` object exposes useful methods, e.g. for logging and controlling the event loop.
     - Checkout the file `testfiles/http.js` in this repository for an example of using XHR and controlling the event loop.
+    - The script runs after tags are added/removed (according to options like `--id3v1-usage`).
+      So the tags present during script execution don't necessarily represent tags that are actually already present in the file.
     - The script is executed before any other modifications are applied.
-So if you also specify values as usual (via `--values`) then these values override values changes by the script.
+So if you also specify values as usual (via `--values`) then these values override values changed by the script.
-    - The script runs so far before tags are added/removed (according to options like `--id3v1-usage`).
-This may change in future versions.
-A JavaScript API to deal with such changes still needs to be implemented.

 ##### Further useful commands
 * Let the tag editor return with a non-zero exit code even if only non-fatal problems have been encountered